What causes ice spikes to form?

-In the midst of Western Washington’s strange cold weather, a viewer saw an unusual ice spike form on their patio.
+In the midst of Washington’s cold weather, a viewer saw an unusual ice spike form on their patio.

 After leaving a bowl of water outside overnight, the water froze and a large ice spike jetted out from the top at a 45 degree angle.